-Agilysys invests in corporate-owned life insurance policies and marketable securities primarily to satisfy future obligations of certain employee benefit plans.
+Our invests in corporate-owned life insurance policies and marketable securities primarily to satisfy future obligations of certain employee benefit plans.
 Our investment in corporate-owned life insurance policies was recorded at their cash surrender value, which approximates fair value, at the balance sheet date.
-As of March 31, 2014 we had a receivable of \$2.0 million in "Other current assets" which represented the death benefit due to us for one of these policies.
-The cash surrender value of \$2.4 million for the remaining policies were held in "Other non-current assets" at the balance sheet dates.
+During fiscal 2015, we received cash proceeds of \$2.0 million related to the death benefit due to us on redemption of one of these policies.
+The cash surrender value of \$2.5 million for the remaining policies were held in "Other non-current assets" at the balance sheet date.
 In additions, certain of these corporate-owned life insurance policies are endorsement split-dollar life insurance arrangements.
 We entered into a separate agreement with each of the former executives covered by these arrangements whereby we split a portion of the policy benefits with the former executive's designated beneficiary.